Nuiter/seurigiotto-benchmark-framework/README.md

 - **In-depth Downstream Analysis:** Includes modules for marker gene detection, cell-type signature scoring, simulated deconvolution, and advanced spatial visualization.
 - **100% Reproducible:** All code is open, well-documented, and designed for reproducibility.

+### Note on Resolution & Scalability:

+- The provided scripts and benchmarks are configured for 16 µm resolution binning.
+This resolution was chosen to balance spatial granularity with accessibility, allowing the full workflow (including Giotto) to run on standard workstations (32GB - 64GB RAM).
+- However, the framework is resolution-agnostic.
+To analyze finer resolutions (8 µm or 2 µm), simply provide the corresponding input matrix.
+Caution: High-resolution bins (2 µm) scale memory requirements exponentially.

 ### Repository Structure
 ```
 📁 scripts/